Formulary

 Notes

-1. Metformin MR is for the treatment of type 2 diabetes mellitus in adult patients who are intolerant of standard-release metformin due to GI side effects, and in whom the prolonged-release tablet allows the use of a dose of metformin not previously tolerated, or in patients for whom a once daily preparation offers a clinically significant benefit.
+1. Metformin MR is for the treatment of type 2 diabetes mellitus in adult patients who are intolerant of immediate-release metformin due to GI side effects, and in whom the modified-release tablet allows the use of a dose of metformin not previously tolerated, or in patients for whom a once daily preparation offers a clinically significant benefit.

 2. Review soon after initiation and discontinue if not tolerated or ineffective.

-3. Patients taking less than 2g daily of the standard release metformin may start with the same daily dose of the slow release preparation.
+3. Patients taking less than 2g daily of the immediate-release metformin may start with the same daily dose of the modified-release preparation.

 6.1.2.3 Other antidiabetic drugs